Can I Sue My Landlord if I am Injured on His/Her Property?

 How to Find a Good Personal Injury Lawyer

 Searching for a good lawyer to handle your personal injury claim?
-Like any other profession, there are good lawyers, bad lawyers, and a few horrible and great lawyers.
-Personal injury lawyers come in all forms – from the stereotypical lawyer who wants to get some money quick – to the true personal injury lawyer who will fight hard for your right to be compensated from an injury that was not your fault.
+Like any other profession, there are good lawyers, bad lawyers, and a few horrible and great ones as well.
+Personal injury lawyers come in all forms – from the stereotypical lawyer who wants to get some money quick – to the victim advocate who will fight hard for your right to be compensated from an injury that was not your fault.
 Here’s how to tell the difference:

 Many, many lawyers will advertise that they can handle your personal injury claim and that they have offices all over the state, including your town.
 Do not accept this at face value.
 Check and see if that firm has an attorney in your town, or if its just an office space and an empty desk so that they can claim they have an office.
 Hiring a lawyer in your town or in the closest city to you is very important because that attorney will know the juries, judges, and insurance adjusters who will determine your case.
 If you live in Asheville, and hire a Charlotte lawyer, you will not receive the kind of representation you deserve.